jdi-docs/jdi-light/source/includes/documentation/_vue_js_elements.md

 **isSubgroup()** | Get if element is subgroup        | boolean **isNoAction()** | Get if element is no-action           | boolean

-Also ListitemGroup implements HasClick, HasIcon, IsFlat, HasColor, HasTheme.
+Also ListItemGroup implements HasClick, HasIcon, IsFlat, HasColor, HasTheme.

 | Assert method | Description |
 | :--- | :--- |